ethz-pes/mirroring_method_matlab/README.md

 ## References

 The following references explain the theory and applications of the mirroring method:
-* Muehlethaler, J. / Modeling and Multi-Objective Optimization of Inductive Power Components / ETHZ / 2012
+* Muehlethaler, J. / Modeling and Multi-Objective Optimization of Inductive Power Components / 2012
-* Ferreira, J.A. / Electromagnetic Modelling of Power Electronic Converters /Kluwer Academics Publishers / 1989.
+* Ferreira, J.A. / Electromagnetic Modelling of Power Electronic Converters / 1989
-* Bossche, A. and Valchev, V. / Inductors and Transformers for Power Electronics / CRC Press / 2005.
+* Bossche, A. and Valchev, V. / Inductors and Transformers for Power Electronics / 2005.
-* Binns, K. and Lawrenson, P. / Analysis and Computation of Electric and Magnetic Field Problems / Elsevier / 1973
+* Binns, K. and Lawrenson, P. / Analysis and Computation of Electric and Magnetic Field Problems / 1973

 ## Author